Yellu/RoomWordsSample/README.md

 # Android-RoomWordsSample
-Words listing sample app built in Kotlin using Room, LiveData and ViewModel and Databinding.
+Words listing sample app built in Kotlin using Room, LiveData, ViewModel and Databinding.

 It has the functionalities like, insert, update, swipe to delete and deleteAll.